You are using Internet Explorer 11 or earlier, this browser is no longer supported by this website. We suggest to use a modern browser.

 Further information

-thyssenkrupp aims to become climate neutral by 2050 and sets ambitious targets for 2030
+thyssenkrupp aims to become climate neutral by 2050 at the latest and sets ambitious interim targets

 Further information